-The outcome offer delivers a fair base pay increase across the sector, with higher base increases for the lower pay points, ranging from 1.5 to 3.6 per cent.
-We fully support the targeting of higher increases to our colleagues on lower pay, and further demonstrate this with our commitment to paying the Voluntary Living Wage.
+This delivers what we believe is a fair and affordable base pay increase across the sector, with higher base increases for lower pay points.
+We fully support the targeting of higher increases for colleagues on lower pay, and further demonstrate this with our commitment to paying the Real Living Wage.

 The RLW is higher than the government’s minimum, or National Living Wage, and is an independently calculated hourly rate of pay that is based on the actual cost of living.
 We are proud to be a RLW provider and will continue to offer this wage, which is annually reviewed at a national level.

 You can find out more by visiting the Real Living Wage website.